 6. Remove old posts that don’t fit your brand

 If you were only using social media for personal purposes before, you might not have been as conscious of what you were posting and what that might convey to your potential client base.
-Do an audit of your current posts and consider removing anything negative or divisive.
-It’s great to inject your own personality into your social media posts, just make sure whatever is currently on your profile isn’t something that could turn off prospective clients.
+Do a social media audit of your current posts, and consider removing anything negative or divisive.
+It’s great to inject your own personality into your social media posts.
+Just make sure whatever is currently on your profile isn’t something that could turn off prospective clients.

 7. Decide what should stay private and change your settings

 If you’re opting to keep separate personal and business social media profiles, then now’s the time to review your personal profile and change your privacy settings.
 After you’ve changed your settings, log out of each account and search for your name on each platform to double check that you correctly made your settings private.

 In order to establish yourself as an industry expert and leader, share relevant real estate news with your audience.
 When you find content that you think is interesting or that would be helpful for others to know, start sharing this content across your platforms.
 The more helpful you can be, the more value people will find in following your real estate social media pages or blog, potentially increasing your engagement.

 For examples and inspiration, check out these 17 Best Instagram Accounts for Real Estate.

 9. Conduct an analysis of your online presence

 Once you’ve cleaned up your social media profiles and tweaked them to be appropriate for your new career as a real estate agent, it’s time to double check that your efforts have been through.
 Websites like BrandYourself.com allow you to audit all of the information available about you online so that you can see if there are any gaps that you might have missed.